rgoncharuk/dgtool/README.md

 All packages mentioned in such a group will not be present on the graph.
 Use this group to hide details not important for a specific moment.

 Note that here we are talking just about visualization effect.
 All hidden packages will be mentioned in dependency counts and dependency relations.
+If you want to remove some packages from the entire context use the black\white lists.

 #### Bound